Practice Essentials

 Etiology

 The term hyperchloremic acidosis (ie, RTA) refers to a diverse group of tubular disorders, uncoupled from glomerular damage, characterized by impairment of urinary acidification without urea and anion retention.
-Consequently, typically RTA is unaccompanied by significant decreases in GFR.
-These disorders can be divided into 2 general categories, proximal (type II)and distal (types I and IV).
+Consequently, RTA typically is unaccompanied by significant decreases in GFR.
+These disorders can be divided into two general categories, proximal (type II) and distal (types I and IV).

 Proximal renal tubular acidosis (type II [bicarbonate-wasting acidosis]; pRTA)